 Information Collected Automatically

-We use a web analytics tool Webtrends to analyze site usage, what visitors do on the Site, which browser they use, etc. This information is obtained from Internet Information Server (IIS) log files and allows us to understand how the Site is being used so that we can improve the user experience.
+We use a web analytics tool called Google Analytics to analyze site usage, what visitors do on the Site, which browser they use, etc. This information is obtained from Internet Information Server (IIS) log files and allows us to understand how the Site is being used so that we can improve the user experience.
 We collect only the following information as you browse through the Site:

 - Internet Protocol (IP) address, browser-type and operating system (the IP address is a numerical identifier assigned either to your internet service provider or directly to your computer.
-This address can be translated to determine the domain name of your service provider and may identify you.)
+This address can be translated to determine the domain name of your service provider and may identify you.
+The last two digits of your IP address are masked and are not provided to Google.)

 - The date and time of the visit.